cyber-jaygoswami/Mac-changer/README.md

 # MAC Changer

-This tool for change MAC address on os level.
+This tool is for change MAC address on os level.
 You can use this tool in your linux os to change MAC address.
-I build this tool by following some tutorails.
+I build this tool by following some tutorials.

 ## Usage/Examples